kevin-crook-ucb/ucb_w205_crook_supplement/2018_spring/synch_07.md

 numbers = spark.read.format("kafka").option("kafka.bootstrap.servers", "kafka:29092").option("subscribe","foo").option("startingOffsets", "earliest").option("endingOffsets", "latest").load()
 ```

-Print the schema for the RDD:
+Print the schema for the data frame.
+Note that the values are shown in binary, which we as humans have a hard time reading.:
 ```
 numbers.printSchema()
 ```

-Create a new RDD which stores the numbers as strings.
-Note the RDD's are immutable, so we cannot change them in place, we have to make a copy:
+Since we have a hard time reading binary for the value, let's translate the key and value into strings so we can read them.
+Create a new data frame which stores the numbers as strings.
+Note the data frames are immutable, so we cannot change them in place, we have to make a copy:
 ```
 numbers_as_strings=numbers.selectExpr("CAST(key AS STRING)", "CAST(value AS STRING)")
 ```

-Use some of the methods of the RDD to display various things:
+Use some of the methods of the data frame to display various things:

-Display the entire RDD:
+Display the entire data frame.
+Note that now we can read the key and value:
 ```
 numbers_as_strings.show()
 ```

-Display the schema for the RDD:
+Display the schema for the data frame:
 ```
 numbers_as_strings.printSchema()
 ```

-Display the number of items in the RDD:
+Display the number of items in the data frame:
 ```
 numbers_as_strings.count()
 ```